 - Emotional changes

-It is important to get a copy of the police report after a car accident when it’s not your fault.
+It is important to get a copy of the police report after a car accident in Michigan when it’s not your fault.
 It allows you to verify that your version of the car crash was accurately reported and to determine if the at-fault driver changed his or her story in any way.
 It also allows you to verify insurance information for the at-fault driver.

 To recover your auto No-Fault benefits – which cover insurance benefits like medical bills and lost wages – you will need to file an application for No-Fault benefits within one (1) year of the car accident with your auto insurance company, your spouse’s or with that of a relative who lives in your home.
 If No-Fault coverage is not available through any of those sources, then you will file your application with the Michigan Assigned Claims Plan.